MJeremy2017/system-design/network/cdn/README.md

 Sites with heavy traffic work well with pull CDNs, as traffic is spread out more evenly with only recently-requested content remaining on the CDN.

+## Cost Optimization
+CDN is expensive and to save cost, we can
+1. Serve only popular content with CDN and unpopular ones with video servers (long-tail distribution).
+2. For less popular content, we may not need to store many encoded video versions.
+Short videos can be encoded on-demand.
+3. Some videos are popular only in certain regions.
+There is no need to distribute these videos to other regions.